 Mapping Genes to Traits in Dogs Using SNPs

-In this activity, students identify single nucleotide polymorphisms (SNPs) that are correlated with different traits in dogs to identify genes associated with those traits.
+In this activity, students explore single nucleotide polymorphisms (SNPs) that are associated with different traits in dogs to identify genes associated with those traits.

 Student Learning Targets

-- Identify patterns in and interpret genomic data.
+- Identify and interpret patterns in real genomic data.

 allele, base pair, genome sequence, genome-wide association study (GWAS), genotype, nucleotide, phenotype, single nucleotide polymorphism (SNP)